kyma-project/cli/docs/extensibility/README.md

 ### with

 This field contains action-specific configuration.
-This field supports [Go templates](https://pkg.go.dev/text/template), with the `$` prefix, that can be used to dynamically pass the right values from args or flags.
+It supports [Go templates](https://pkg.go.dev/text/template), with the `$` prefix, that can be used to dynamically pass the right values from args or flags.
 For example:

 ```yaml
 uses: resource_delete